ORGULLO LATINO

 Versatile and affordable, it is little surprise that it has long been a staple in every household and restaurant across the country.

-But where did it come from?
-I recently had the opportunity to sit down with my grandfather, who was friends with the sauce's creators, to learn more about its fascinating history.
+Luckily for me, I recently had the opportunity to sit down with my grandfather, who was friends with the sauce's creators, to learn more about its fascinating history.

 The story begins in 1920 in an old bar (or "cantina", as they were called back then) in Barrio El Carmen, Alajuela.